L-based numerical linked cluster expansion for square lattice models: Ising models

 In Fig.~\ref{fig:IS_sq_Cv}, we compare the strong-embedding {\LL} expansion and exact results for the specific heat.
 Like for the energy in Fig.~\ref{fig:IS_sq_E}, the strong-embedding {\LL} expansion for $C_v$ converges at both sides of $T_c$, which is marked by the divergence of the exact result.
 Figure~\ref{fig:IS_sq_Cv} also shows that the region over which the strong-embedding {\LL} expansion converges improves with increasing the order of the expansion.
 In Fig.~\ref{fig:IS_sq_Cv}, we also plot results for $C_v$ obtained in Ref.~\cite{rigol_bryant_07a} using the square expansion.
 They too converge at low and high temperatures, but not as close to $T_c$ as the strong-embedding {\LL} expansion does.
-In the inset in Fig.~\ref{fig:IS_sq_Cv}, we compare results for the strong-embedding {\LL} expansion and the site expansion with the exact results for $T>T_c$ (the site expansion only converges in that regime).
+In the inset in Fig.~\ref{fig:IS_sq_Cv}, we compare results for the strong-embedding {\LL} expansion and the site expansion with the exact results for $T>T_c$, which is the only regime in which the site expansion converges.
 They are all similar, though the results for the site expansion follow the exact results to slightly lower temperatures than those of the {\LL} expansion.
-Overall, one can conclude from the results in Fig.~\ref{fig:IS_sq_Cv} that the strong-embedding {\LL} expansion is a better choice than the site expansion because the {\LL} expansion converges below $T_c$ (the site expansion does not), and than the square expansion as the {\LL} expansion converges over a wider range of temperatures.
+Overall, one can conclude from the results in Fig.~\ref{fig:IS_sq_Cv} that for the Ising model the strong-embedding {\LL} expansion is a better choice than the site expansion because the {\LL} expansion converges below $T_c$, and than the square expansion because the {\LL} expansion converges over a wider range of temperatures.

 Like on the square lattice, the Ising model is exactly solvable on the triangular lattice~\cite{Wannier_1950, HOUTAPPEL1950425, Stephenson_1970}.
 For an antiferromagnetic coupling ($J>0$), our case of interest here, the triangular lattice Ising model does not develop long-range order at any temperature.
 This is a consequence of geometric frustration and results in a massive degeneracy of the ground state, which exhibits an entropy per site $S\approx 0.323$ and power-law decaying spin correlations~\cite{Wannier_1950}.